fanoframework/fanoframework.github.io/working-with-router/index.md

 If your application hostname is `example.com` and  client opens `http://example.com/my/app` through browser, our application will receive request `GET` method to `/my/app` resources.
 Router will match HTTP method and URL and returns `myAppHandler` as code that responsible to handle this request.

 If client opens `http://example.com/another/app` through browser, our application will receive request `GET` method to `/another/app` resources.
-Router will find match to `/another/app` but because it is only registered for `POST` request, exception `EMethodNotAllowed` will be raised.
+Router will find match to `/another/app` but because it is only registered for `POST` request, `EMethodNotAllowed` exception will be raised with HTTP 405 error code.

 If client opens `http://example.com/not/exists` through browser, our application will receive request `GET` method to `/not/exists` resources.
 Router will not find any matches.
-If this happens, exception `ERouteHandlerNotFound` will be raised.
+If this happens, `ERouteHandlerNotFound` exception will be raised with HTTP 404 error code.

 A route can have route argument as shown in following example.
 ```